artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw1/homework1.md

 print(roll_commands)
 ```

-You can alslo sort them in reverse order with the `reverse` keyword argument:
+You can also sort them in reverse order with the `reverse` keyword argument:

 ```python
 roll_commands.sort(reverse=True)